Peters Coal and Supply Company had its beginning as the Gorman Coal and Supply Company, March 1, 1919 at the current Bellevue, Kentucky location.

-On April 1, 1971, at the age of fifty-six, Fred W. Grause purchased all of the shares of stock of the Peters Coal and Supply Company.
+On April 1, 1971, at the age of fifty-six, Fred W. Grause purchased the Peters Coal and Supply Company.
 Fred was already a seasoned business owner.
 He owned and operated the Fred Grause Tile Company in Bellevue since the mid nineteen fifties.
 In a few short months, Mr. Grause literally turned the business around.
 He constructed a six thousand square foot concrete building and moved the entrance from the east end of the 200 block of Grandview Avenue to the west end.
-In 1971, Fred’s youngest child, Kenneth Grause, was a student at Highlands High School when he began his career with Peters Coal and Supply Company as part-time yard help and driver.
-While attending Thomas More College at night, he began full-time work in the fall of 1974.
+In 1971, Fred’s youngest child, Kenneth Grause, a student at Highlands High School, began his career with Peters Coal and Supply Company as part-time yard help and driver.
+While attending Thomas More College at night, Ken began full-time work in the fall of 1974.
 In January of 1975, the company’s name was changed to d.b.a.
 Bellevue Home Improvement Center.
-This mouthful quickly was shortened to BHIC.
-Coal was dropped from inventory by the end of the nineteen seventies, and Ken and his wife, Denise Lawrence Grause, acquired all the shares of stock from his father and became sole stockholders.
+Coal was dropped from inventory by the end of the nineteen seventies, and Ken and his wife, Denise Lawrence Grause, acquired the company from Fred.

 The 1980’s were exciting years.
 In December of 1981, the six thousand square foot addition to the main store building was completed.
 This doubled the square footage of the retail store.
 In the fall of 1983, two adjacent parcels of land were acquired.
 During the late 1980’s and early 1990’s the lumber yard was completely overhauled with a new main lumber shed, perimeter cantilever racked buildings and concrete pavement.
 In 1990, the main building was remodeled into a Do it center and the name was changed to Pilot Lumber Do it center.